HomeAll ComparisonsHumanly vs HeyMilo (2026): Conversational AI Screening Compared

 The platform includes an AI agent builder that generates interview flows from job descriptions, plus resume screening, automated outreach via SMS and WhatsApp, and structured scoring with cheat detection.
 HeyMilo is a younger company (Series A in early 2026) focused specifically on making the AI interview itself feel more human.

-Head-to-head comparison
+Side-by-side comparison

 CapabilityHumanlyHeyMilo